-- (i) urge the Federal Ministry of Education to revise and adequately fund the curriculum for the development and the teaching of artisanship and vocationalism in senior secondary schools as well as other subjects; - (ii) also urge the Nigerian Educational Research and Development Council (NERDC) to in conjunction with the Secondary Schools Education Board of the Federal Ministry of Education to monitor the evaluation and implementation of the trade and entrepreneurship curriculum and also employ professionals in the various fields of trade and entrepreneurship in our secondary schools; - (iii) further urge State Governments to adequately fund the proper teaching of Trade and artisanship in their senior secondary schools; - (iv) mandate the Committee on Tertiary Education and Services (when constituted) to ensure implementation.
+- (i) urge the Federal Ministry of Education to revise and adequately fund the curriculum for the development and the teaching of artisanship and vocationalism in senior secondary schools as well as other subjects; - (ii) also urge the Nigerian Educational Research and Development Council (NERDC) to in conjunction with the Secondary Schools Education Board of the Federal Ministry of Education to monitor the evaluation and implementation of the trade and entrepreneurship curriculum and also employ professionals in the various fields of trade and entrepreneurship in our secondary schools; - (iii) further urge State Governments to adequately fund the proper teaching of Trade and artisanship in their senior secondary schools; - (iv) mandate the Committee on Tertiary Education and Services (when constituted) to ensure compliance (Hon.
+Awwalu Abdu Gwalabe Katagum Federal Constituency).